tilznit/picoCTF2018/RSA.md

 '0x7069636f4354467b7573335f6c40726733725f7072316d33245f313539397d'
 ```

 I again went to [cyberchef](https://gchq.github.io/CyberChef/), entered the value of `m` in the input pane.
-I chose from hex with a delimiter of `0x` and was given the flag:
+I chose the "from hex" operation with a delimiter of `0x` and was given the flag in the output pane:

 `picoCTF{us3_l@rg3r_pr1m3$_1599}`